 “Do you want to hear it?”
 I called to Mister Grumble across our atypically vast living room.

 “Are you kidding!?” he answered with a derisive laugh.
 And that was that.

-A few years later I finally found the whole show on YouTube.
-To my chagrin, I found it absolutely undistinguished—except for this fabulous number that almost completely redeems my beloved John.
+A few years later I finally found the whole show online.
+To my chagrin, I found it absolutely undistinguished—except for this excessively fabulous number that almost completely redeems my beloved John.

 Oh, the coup ended that night—troops loyal to Correa busted him out of the barracks where he was being held prisoner.
 It made great TV.

 - “The Story So Far, with Conductor John Wilson”